Carnival in the Netherlands: High and Late Middle Ages

-Like now the carnaval in the Middle Ages reached the highlight in the three days before the beginning of lent.
+Like now the carnival in the Middle Ages reached the highlight in the three days before the beginning of lent.
 During this period, the city officially handed over the power to "Prince Carnaval" and the social revolution was complete.
 Because of the anonymity offered by the costumes, rank and position were no longer important and one could freely express his opinion and mock anything and anyone.
 In particular, the nobility, clergy and the wealthy citizens were mocked and ridiculed.
 This tradition is still reflected in contemporary parades and at the Brabantian tonproaten and Limburgish buutereednen, the speakers subjects include mocking and ridiculing the local administration.

-The catholic church, being the most powerful and influential organisation at the time, had to suffer most during carnaval.
+The Catholic Church, being the most powerful and influential organisation at the time, had to suffer most during carnival.
 All kinds of sacred traditions and rules were ridiculed during the feast.
 A donkey would be put on the altar during the ezelsmis (donkey's mass) after which a civilian dressed as a priest staged a mass.
 During all the prayers, the "amen" would be replaced by the donkey imitation "ia, ia, ia".
 A dance called the polonaise was done during which people did not follow the pastor with the hand on the shoulder, but with the nose at the bottom.
-Also celebrated on 28 December is the now forgotten feast of the massacre of the innocents, commemorating the infanticide in Bethlehem.
+Also celebrated on 28 December is the now forgotten feast of the Massacre of the Innocents, commemorating the infanticide in Bethlehem.
 On this day the children were given the power for one day and turned it against the church.
 The choirboys put the clergy on a cart full of manure, and then let them pass through the village.
-Often this gave the mass the opportunity to pelt the church ministers with shit, a phenomenon in slightly modified version to be found now in the spreading confetti from the carnaval floats.
+Often this gave the mass the opportunity to pelt the church ministers with shit, a phenomenon in slightly modified version to be found now in the spreading confetti from the carnival floats.

 However, in 1445 the church attacked the feast furiously.
-The theologians in Paris felt that the carnaval was out of control, issued a number of prohibitions and drafted a letter, which included the following:
+The theologians in Paris felt that the carnival was out of control, issued a number of prohibitions and drafted a letter, which included the following: